pirsch-analytics/docs/docs/get-started/frontend-integration.md

 ## Testing Pirsch Locally

 The scripts will ignore any requests made on localhost.
-If you want to override this behaviour, e.g. for testing, you can add the `data-dev` attribute.
+If you want to override this behavior, e.g. for testing, you can add the `data-dev` attribute.
 The host names must match.
-If you are testing on localhost, rewrite the hostname with the `data-dev` attribute like this
+If you are testing on localhost, rewrite the hostname with the `data-dev' attribute like this

 ```html
 <script defer type="text/javascript" src="https://api.pirsch.io/pirsch.js"